-Containment of a spill shall be provided through operational controls (such as drain covers, diking material, sorbent booms, spill kits, etc.) to isolate spilled materials within the conveyance system that handles runoff, or by containing the spilled material prior to reaching the conveyance system.
+Containment of a spill shall be provided through a quick-closing valve, other shut-off device, or other methods (such as drain covers, diking material, sorbent booms, spill kits, etc.) to isolate spilled materials within the conveyance system that handles runoff, or by containing the spilled material prior to reaching the conveyance system.
 Proper signage and maintenance of the isolation equipment shall be an integral part of the system.
+(Note: downstream of the containment, the conveyance system does not have to be impervious, e.g., it can be a vegetated swale).